 I've no doubt that, provided nothing unexpected happens in the next few months, I will return to seeing life as a more predictable affair.
 I'm aware that lots of people do all sorts of creative things while dealing with major life events.
 Some even use what is happening to feed their creativity.
 Where else do novelists get their material if not from life?

-In the meantime, while there’s a lull, my aim is to start posting to this blog again.
+In the meantime, while there’s a lull, my aim is to keep writing.